Tweet about shop's forgotten anniversary surprises owner

 It didn't take long before the word spread far and wide.

-Dave and his wife Christina met at Fresno State, and they opened the store right after graduation in 1983.
-They got married two years later.
-They have five children and one grandchild, and thousands upon thousands of items lining shelves around the store; everything from essential oils to foods to vitamins.
+High and his wife Christina met at Fresno State, and they opened the store right after graduation in 1983.
+They got married two years later and have five children and one grandchild.
+They also have thousands upon thousands of items lining shelves around the store, everything from essential oils to foods to vitamins.

 Thank you everyone who is calling him 💕😭😭 I've never seen him so happy! pic.twitter.com/97tpH2kyr3— kayla (@kaylaaa_jackson) July 26, 2018

-Dave doesn't do social media.
+High doesn't do social media.
 In fact, he doesn't even advertise.

-Dave has a list of his customers and people he's talked to on the phone, written out by hand on a notepad.
+High has a list of his customers and people he's talked to on the phone, written out by hand on a notepad.

-Action News asked him if he would look into social media to get his name out there, and he said he would.
-Kayla said she could help.

-Kayla is the wife of the shopping center's security guard, they are a young couple, and they say Dave has helped them with all kinds of products and they were happy to get the word out about his anniversary.
+Jackson is married to the shopping center's security guard, and they say High has helped them with all kinds of products.
+So they were happy to get the word out about his anniversary.

 ----------